Going further afield for the same price as staying at home...

 Find a destination...

 I have completed successful cycling day trips by plane to Dublin, Alicante and Geneva from Manchester Airport in recent years.
-There are only a few cost effective routes available from regional UK airports, but from London and the South East, there are many European airports that are possible to visit for the day especially from Stansted.
+There are only a few cost-effective routes available from regional UK airports, but from London and the South East, there are many European airports that are possible to visit for the day especially from Stansted.

-You just need to look for a flights with an early departure time and a return preferably after 1830 from your arrival airport.
+You just need to look for a flight with an early departure time and a return preferably after 1830 from your arrival airport.
 You can also fly back from another airport if this is an option too.
 E.g. Leave from Manchester and arrive back into Liverpool.